loobah/Build-a-Portfolio-Site/ReadMe.md

 Stay tuned... :)

-In the meantime, if you'd like to learn more about my work, please chec my official online portfolio:
+If you'd like to learn more about my work please visit this link:

 [Felipe Fragoso](https://felipefragoso.myportfolio.com)

 ## Contributing